-Our latest Terms of Service are produced in accordance with the requirements of the EU General Data Protection Regulation 2018 (GDPR).
+Our latest Terms of Service are produced in accordance with the requirements of the Data Protection Law (as defined below)

 ChurchSuite Ltd is a company registered in England and Wales with registered number 8532235.
 ChurchSuite is a web-based member management system and database tool, developed by ChurchSuite Ltd, and is provided on an “as is” and “as available” basis so far as the law allows – see more detail [below].

-Although the language in these Terms of Service is simple, the intentions are serious, forming a contract considered to be a legal document under exclusive jurisdiction of English courts.
+Although the language in these Terms of Service is simple, the intentions are serious, forming a contract considered to be a legal document under English Law and under the jurisdiction of English courts.